Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 1. What is SWTSwing?

-SWTSwing is an SWT port to Swing.
+SWTSwing is an implementation of SWT (version 3.2 for now) over Swing.

 SWT is a graphical library for Java that uses the native widgets offered by the operating system, at the cost of a thin native layer that is not part of the Java Runtime Environment.